bloempot71/MovementControllerVR/readme.md

 ## Issues

+See github issues.

 As long as you don't rotate the camera/player it works ok.
-But rotate the player and the horizontal movement sticks to the woprld axis, instead of the camera axis.
+But rotate the player and the horizontal movement sticks to the world axis, instead of the camera axis.

 ## credits